Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 Numerical simulations are performed in this section.
-We conduct Monte Carlo simulation to average out the effect of the geometric layout and random noise and error.
-For each Monte Carlo trial, every anchor location is given with a casual but bounded deviation.
-This paper uses the Root Mean Square Error(RMSE) as the performance criterion.
-That is, smaller RMSE indicates better localization performance.
+We conduct Monte Carlo simulation to average out the effects of the geometric layout and random noise and error.
+The minimum number of trials needed is derived in the supplementary material.
+For each Monte Carlo trial, every anchor location is given with a random but bounded deviation.
+This paper evaluates the Root Mean Square Error (RMSE) as the performance metric.

-We parallel each random walk by MATLAB command "parfor-loop".
-We expect that additional code optimization and C implementation can further reduce the CPU time needed.
+We parallel each random walk using the MATLAB command "parfor-loop".
+Additional code optimization and C implementation are expected to further reduce the CPU time needed.

-We use CVX\cite{Grant2014} for specifying the convex problem, with SDPT3 \cite{Tuetuencue2003} as solver.
+We use CVX\cite{Grant2014} for specifying the convex problem, with SDPT3 \cite{Tuetuencue2003} as the solver.
 Note that currently CVX can not be used in the parallel loop.
-We circumvent this problem by defining a function that contains the CVX code then call it in the 'parfor' loop.
+We circumvent this problem by defining a function that contains the CVX code and then call it in the 'parfor' loop.

 We use modified ML estimation ('ml')\cite{Patwari2003}, SDP-RSS ('rss')\cite{Ouyang2010}, SDP-DISTANCE ('p-d') using pairwise distance information\cite{RN872}, SOCP-RSS ('so') modified from\cite{RN844} using RSS and SOCP-DISTANCE ('so-d') using pairwise distance information modified from \cite{Tseng2007} to compare with our proposed estimator Robust-RSS ('ro') and several rounding algorithms ('r-r','r-g','r-p') discussed in Section III.
-Here 'ro' means the method that using the relaxation model Eq.\eqref{eq:convex form} to compute the source location without any refinement. 'r-r' is the combination of ro and rounding algorithm Alg.\ref{alg:rr}. 'r-g' is the combination of ro and rounding algorithm Alg.\ref{alg:grid searching}. 'r-p' is the combination of ro and rounding algorithm Alg.\ref{alg:randomization}.
+Here 'ro' refers to the method that using the relaxation model Eq.\eqref{eq:convex form} to compute the source location without any refinement. 'r-r' refers to the combination of ro and rounding algorithm Alg.\ref{alg:rr}. 'r-g' refers to the combination of ro and rounding algorithm Alg.\ref{alg:grid searching}. 'r-p' refers to the combination of ro and rounding algorithm Alg.\ref{alg:randomization}.
 We assume distance information $s_i, i=1\ldots M$ of p-d and so-d is obtained from TOA measurement.
 Considering multi-path and NLOS transmission effects, the distance error variance introduced to $s_i$ is set to 0.15 \cite{7520939}.
 Other RSS based methods (ro,rss, ml,so,r-r,r-g,r-p) do not use the distance information.
-For distance based methods p-d and so-d, the corresponding estimator is
+For the distance based methods (i.e.,p-d and so-d), the corresponding estimator is

 For SDP-DISTANCE method, the corresponding SDP estimator relaxed from \eqref{eq:distance estimator} is

 SOCP-RSS method is relaxed from\eqref{eq:add ausxiliary varialbe version}, \eqref{eq:expand quadratic form} as: